Home Go to Psychotherapy

 by Laurie Watson, AASECT

 Editor´s Note from Nancy Burnett: Want to know why relationships can slowly become sexless or nearly so?
 And want to know how to fix that?
-Laurie's insightful article is just the ticket to the happiest, sexiest Valentine's Day ever.
+Laurie's insightful article is just the ticket.
 And the effects will linger with regular application of her 7 suggestions for lasting change.

 When we're first in love, we're practically dizzy, and it feels so good.
 It isn't just the act of getting off that keeps us enraptured.
 There's also the longing for another that cuts the "six-inch valley in the middle of our skulls" (Springsteen.)
 The chase is almost better than the catch.
 The smallesuch turns both of you on.